 I once had a big pond with probably at least a dozen koi in it.
 It came with the house I had at the time.
 They were gorgeous.
 I so love to watch these at Woodward Park.

 For two days the tornado siren went off.
 Then yesterday it was a new siren I’d never heard before.
 It was the flood siren.
-Lots of place are flooded around here.
+Lots of places are flooded around here.

 As you know we’ve had multiple problems at this complex with mature trees breaking up the cement and going underneath apartments.

-The basil Nathan dug out of the cement crack looked pitiful for a few days.
-But now both mine and his have rallied and look pretty good.
-I’m sure he will be adding his to his cooking.
+The basil I dug out of the cement crack looked pitiful for a few days.
+But now it’s looking pretty good.

 Nothing real exciting today.
 I’m tired from my little excursion this morning.
 Have a nice holiday weekend!